-Figure 3.
+Figure 4.
 Example of argument map.
 From Van Gelder, T. (2010).

 2.4.
-Comparison and analysis mapping techniques
+Comparison and analysis knowledge mapping and other comprehension and creativity techniques

 In this way Davies (2010) suggested that for education purposes the various mapping tools have complementary functions.
 Mind mapping is an associational mapping tool; concept mapping provides a way of mapping relationships; argument mapping focuses on maps of inferential structures and logical connections.
 However, existing technologies already available, to enable a convergence of these mapping tools.
-All mapping tools function to improve student learning in the ways just mentioned.
+All mapping tools function for education is to improve student learning in the ways just mentioned.
 All of them require the pedagogical advantages of map-making to supplement and drive student learning.
 What is needed is a way of combining these advantages in an educational tool that provides more flexibility and power than the separate tools that exist at present.
-A schematic plan of how the comparative functions of each of the tools might be integrated is presented in Figure 4.
+A schematic plan of how the comparative functions of each of the tools might be integrated is presented in Figure 5.

-Figure 4.
+Figure 5.
 Proposed convergence of knowledge mapping technologies into a single integrated platform.
 From Davies (2010)